Scientific wager

-A scientific wager is a wager whose outcome is settled by scientific method.
-They typically consist of an offer to pay a certain sum of money on the scientific proof or disproof of some currently-uncertain statement.
+A scientific wager is a wager whose outcome is settled by experiment or observation, following the scientific method.
+It typically comprises a commitment to pay out when a currently-unknown or uncertain statement is resolved, and either proven or disproved.
 Some wagers have specific date restrictions for collection, but many are open.
 Wagers occasionally exert a powerful galvanizing effect on society and the scientific community.

 Notable scientists who have made scientific wagers include Stephen Hawking and Richard Feynman.
-Stanford Linear Accelerator has an open book containing about 35 bets in particle physics dating back to 1980; many are still unresolved.
+The Stanford Linear Accelerator has an open book containing about 35 wagers in particle physics dating back to 1980; many are still unresolved.

 Notable scientific wagers

+There are many examples of scientific wagers from the past two centuries, many related to large-scale questions in science at the time.